raymondbutcher/pgargs/README.md

 args.name = "bilbo"
 args["age"] = 111

-# Use the args instance in an f-string to create a query
-# and build up positional arguments.
+# Use args in an f-string to create a query and build up positional arguments.
 query = f"SELECT * FROM table WHERE name = {args.name} AND age = {args.age}"

-# Unpack args into asyncpg method to get the positional values.
+# Unpack args into an asyncpg method to get the positional values.
 await conn.fetch(query, *args)

 # query = "SELECT * FROM table WHERE name = $1 AND age = $2"